 We like to pack right after dinner when the kitchen's still a mess.
 That way we only have to clean up once.

 This four section metal bento box is our current favorite for preschool lunches.

-Download your Grocery List to inspire and shop for real food lunches!
+Download your cheat sheet to inspire and shop for real food lunches!